sudhakar810/food-ordering-system/README.md

 ## Testing
 Unit tests are not written because of time constraint.
-But, POSTMAN is used to test all endpoints.
+But, POSTMAN is used to test all end-points.